 If you want a behind the scenes look

-Disney guides take you through cast member entrances and exits and through private backlot areas.
+You Disney VIP guide will take you through cast member entrances and exits and through private backlot areas.
 If you’re a die-hard Disney fan like me, seeing behind the curtain is a true once in a lifetime experience.

 If you want someone else to make the decisions

 This is a big one for me.
 As a total Type-A personality, the only way I can truly relax and enjoy a day at Disney is to put someone else in charge.
-The guide becomes the planner and navigator, and I’m just along for the ride.
+Your Disney VIP guide becomes the planner and navigator, and you are just going along for the ride.
 Using a guide isn’t necessary and is expensive, but it can be worth it.
 Having someone take charge and plan the day for me makes it worth it to hire a Disney VIP guide.

 While your Disney VIP guide will happily pick you up at your hotel and chauffeur you to the Parks, remember that you are paying by the hour.
 Arranging your own transportation is less efficient but more cost-effective.